Subject 1A

 A V intersecting a spiral.

-The same symbol from the DM.
+The same symbol from the forum message.

 You call out over comms, “I found something.
 Some kind of sealed hatch.
 Not on the blueprints.”